openvinotoolkit/openvino/docs/notebooks/235-controlnet-stable-diffusion-with-output.rst

 with an additional control added for the shape of the output features in the final image.

-Training ControlNet comprises of the following steps:
+Training ControlNet consists of the following steps:

 1. Cloning the pre-trained parameters of a Diffusion model, such as Stable Diffusion’s latent UNet, (referred to as “trainable copy”)